benilak/Investment-DataScience_Society_S19/get_stockrow/README.md

 # get_stockrow
 A custom function that pulls various data sets for a stock from [stockrow.com](http://stockrow.com) and saves as a compatible data structure.
-Available data sets for each publically trade company includes:
+Available data sets for each publically traded company includes:

   * income statement
   * balance sheet